Greenstand/treetracker-wallet-app/README.md

 3. Open the web map in the browser with URL: http://localhost:3000

+## Workflow with Github

+Our development workflow on Github, go [here](https://github.com/Greenstand/treetracker-web-map-client#workflow-with-github).

+## Guide for development

 ### How to Build Components

 We recommend using Cypress's component tool to build components separately: